Harikrishnanvc/User-Registration-FastAPI/README.md

 # User Registration System

-This project is a user registration application that uses two databases: PostgreSQL and MongoDB.
+This project is a user registration application using FastAPI.

 ## Requirements